Table Of Contents

 Sans Serif typefaces originate back from the eighteenth century but did not witness widespread until a century later.
 There is a clear distinction between the two fonts, in the print world serifs are universally used in for setting body copy text, nonetheless, in the web world sans serif typefaces seem to be ruling.

 In the next sections, we are going to show you what typefaces are appropriate to use and where.
-As we all a compilation of some of the most beautiful and singular serif and sans serif fonts.
+As we made a compilation of some of the most beautiful and singular serif and sans serif fonts.
 Stay with us.

 Why Choose Sans Serif fonts?